Fatema-Akther/E-commerce-Frontend-/README.md

 ## Project Overview

-Peachmode is a frontend-focused eCommerce website designed to provide a modern and engaging online fashion shopping experience.
+Zivana is a frontend-focused eCommerce website designed to provide a modern and engaging online fashion shopping experience.

 The project focuses on: